New Jersey Sports Betting & Online Gambling: What's Legal in 2026?

 New Jersey Sports Betting: Rules, Operators & Top Apps

-New Jersey has the most competitive licensed sportsbook market in the country.
-With 14 active online sportsbooks operating under the oversight of the New Jersey Division of Gaming Enforcement (DGE), the state's primary gambling regulator, bettors have no shortage of options.
-All operators must be partnered with a land-based Atlantic City casino or a licensed New Jersey racetrack to receive a sports wagering permit, a structural requirement that ties the online market to the state's existing brick-and-mortar gambling infrastructure.
+New Jersey has one of the most competitive licensed sportsbook markets in the country.
+With 13 active online sportsbooks operating under the oversight of the New Jersey Division of Gaming Enforcement (DGE), bettors have no shortage of options.
+All operators must be partnered with a land-based Atlantic City casino or a licensed New Jersey racetrack to receive a sports wagering permit,.

 New Jersey sports betting apps are available to anyone physically located within state lines who is 21 years of age or older.
-Geolocation technology is used to verify a bettor's physical presence in New Jersey at the time of wagering, a standard compliance requirement across all regulated online sports betting platforms in the state.
+Geolocation technology is used to verify a bettor's physical presence in New Jersey at the time of wagering.
 Bettors do not need to be New Jersey residents; they simply need to be physically present in the state when placing a wager.

 Legal Status & Regulatory Framework